BBong119/bbong119.github.io/dbr-detailed-info/manual/parameters/imageParmeter/AccompanyingTextRecognitionModes.md

 #### As `PublicRuntimeSettings` Member
-`AccompanyingTextRecognitionModess` is a [`AccompanyingTextRecognitionMode`]({{ site.manual_interface_enum }}result-enum.html#intermediateresultsavingmode) array defines in `furtherModes` which is a struct member of `PublicRuntimeSettings`.
+`AccompanyingTextRecognitionModes` is a [`AccompanyingTextRecognitionMode`]({{ site.manual_interface_enum }}result-enum.html#intermediateresultsavingmode) array defines in `furtherModes` which is a struct member of `PublicRuntimeSettings`.
 It is used for setting the modes and the priority to recognize accompanying text.
 Default value will be used if there is no manual setting.

 | Struct |	Struct Member Name | Value Type |
 | ------ | ------------------ | ---------- |